meet the families of chevron richmond

 Added his father, “I would go check on him from time to time, go out and see how he was doing, if he needed anything.”

-The Ramirez family says they’re hardly alone when it comes to multi-generational families working for the Richmond Refinery.
+The Ramirez family says they’re hardly alone when it comes to multi-generational families working for Chevron Richmond.
 They express deep gratitude for the work and career advancement they’ve been able to accomplish.
 Ruben Sr. noted that his grandfather Jesus did not speak English but found support from bilingual supervisors who helped as he learned the language.

 “Chevron has always been supportive of everything you wanted to do as far as advancing, including providing professional training,” Ruben Sr. said.